Jeffchen54/KMP-Kemono-Downloader/README.md

 These bugs were accounted for but not enough testing has been conducted

 None

+ ## Changelog 0.5
+- Significantly improved cases where multiple zip files unzip to the exact same destination, creates second directory instead of overwritting existing files
+- Fix file_text.txt issue where random numbers are scraped up
+- Emoji support added
+- Fixed case where post__content.txt was created even though work does not contain any post content
+- No longer downloads patreon url file links in downloads segment
+- Adjust numbering algorithm to prevent overwriting, note that bad img links will not be downloaded, leaving gaps in the naming
+- Fixed bug where post comments not downloaded if downloading of images occurred
+- Limited discord functionality added, downloads every image, and all text.
+Hyperlinks are recorded as well

  ## Changelog 0.4.2
   - Added connectivity protocol where program will attempt to reconnect forever until a connection is made